jveitchmichaelis/deeplabel/README.md

 }
 ```

-DeepLabel will split your data into train and validation sets, you can choose what fraction to use (you can set 0% or 100% if you just want a test or validation set).
+DeepLabel can automatically split your data into train and validation sets, you can choose what fraction to use (you can set 0% or 100% if you just want a test or validation set).

 Since the labelling metadata is in the sqlite database, it should be fairly easy to write a Python script (or whatever) to convert the output to your preferred system.
 Many frameworks will accept Pascal VOC formatted data, so that's a good start.